-The host will prompt participants with a series of questions and clues to solve a mystery from the comfort of their own homes.
-Ask questions and deduce the answers either together or separately, in Clue-style fun.
+The host prompts participants with a series of questions and clues to solve a mystery.
+The team asks questions and deduce the answers either together or separately, in Clue-style fun.
 This round is great for small teams and encourages decision-making.
 Write down answers on index cards, whiteboards, or a piece of paper and have everyone hold up their answers at the end of the round!

 Have each participant list off truth and a lie about themselves and ask the rest of the team if they can deduce which is which!
 You can mix some office trivia into this round for a bit of good-natured nostalgia.
 This is a fun round that can work with any group of people.